packageman/grpc-gateway/README.md

 # grpc-gateway
-A gateway to proxy HTTP request to grpc
+A plugin to translate a RESTful JSON API into gRPC